nickolasrm-UFRRJ/BRTAutomaton.jl/README.md

 ```

 ### How to use it?
 To use this package, you have to first have to download its dependencies.
-But don't worry, Julia does this automatically.
+Don't worry, Julia does this automatically.
 Just follow these steps and everything will be fine :)

 #### **Installing**
 1. Open Julia on the project folder